sydneyYYC/hotwax/BUILDING.md

 add local storage so you dont have to log in every time

 track how many times you have listened to each album

+add a record spin animation

+add a needle drop